meetarun/libmgmt/README.md

 6. Now access the UI with the URL http://localhost:3000/

-I have also provided the Postman Collection of the Library APIs  in the file  libraryDB_Target.postman_collection.json, The application can be accessed via this endpoints using valid jwtToken in Authorization Header.
+I have also provided the <B> Postman Collection of the Library APIs </B> in the file  libraryDB_Target.postman_collection.json, The application can be accessed via this endpoints using valid jwtToken in Authorization Header.

 The user passwords can be encrypted using   PwdEncrypterUtil  class which has main method.